 What was he leaking?

-Um if if he was at all.
+If he was at all.

-What I'd like to know is why the House uh committees that are investigating this haven't interviewed the other FBI agents who were with Peter Strzok on that interview with Flynn.
+What I'd like to know is why the House committees that are investigating this haven't interviewed the other FBI agents who were with Peter Strzok on that interview with Flynn.

-Why haven't they interviewed or such a big point?
+Why haven't they interviewed or?

-That's such a that's a massive point you're making.
+That's a massive point you're making.

-We know Peter Strzok's already been discredited.
+We know Peter Strzzok's already been discredited.

 So talk to the other person that was in that interview.